sletz/faust-mcp/README.md

 # Faust MCP Server

-This repository provides an MCP server that compiles and analyzes Faust DSP code.
+This repository provides MCP servers that compile and analyze Faust DSP code.
-The server is implemented in `faust_server.py` and exposes a single tool called `compile_and_analyze`.
+The primary server is implemented in `faust_server.py`, and a [DawDreamer-based](https://github.com/DBraun/DawDreamer) variant is available in `faust_server_daw.py`.
+Both expose a single tool called `compile_and_analyze`.

 ## Structure